MEIGS FIELD

 buckets and vows.
 This time,

-it’s going to be different.
+its going to be different.